 The rain stopped hitting the tin roof above the garage door.
 Sean turned off the table saw and wiped the sawdust from his face with his faded red t-shirt.
 Maggie ran out from under the silver Nissan.
 She shook the water off of her and sat down on her hind legs.
 She scratched behind her ears and breathed through her mouth.
 Sean put his arms out and she ran to him.
 She hung off his shoulders and licked the wood pieces off his face.

 Maggie ran through the grass toward the side door of the brick house.
-Sean followed the stones that the grass had overgrown.
+Sean followed the stones that pillowed the grass.
 The screen door opened before either of them reached the house.

-“Oh, Stacy, you know, getting a little done with this and a little done with that,” Sean said.
+“Oh, Stacy, you know, getting a little done with this and a little done with that.”
 He rubbed the back of his head and smiled.

 “Not yet.
 A few hours, probably.
 You know Miranda.”
 Sean popped his knuckles.